Robin DiAngelo: Publications

 In June 2020, during the George Floyd protests, White Fragility reached number one on the New York Times list.
 The July 26, 2020 edition of the list marked the book's 97th week in the Paperback Nonfiction category, where it was ranked number one.
 The book received mixed critical reception, with positive reviews in sources including New Statesman, The New Yorker, Publishers Weekly, and the Los Angeles Review of Books, and negative reviews in sources including The Atlantic and The Washington Post.
 Publishers Weekly praised the book as "a thoughtful, instructive, and comprehensive book on challenging racism."
 Isaac Chotiner, in The New Yorker, wrote that in the wake of the murder of George Floyd and the rise of the Black Lives Matter movement, DiAngelo's book served as a guide for many of the millions of Americans questioning systemic racism, though he notes that some critics have described her definition of white fragility as broad, reductive, and condescending towards people of color.

 In June 2021, DiAngelo published Nice Racism: How Progressive White People Perpetuate Racial Harm, a continuation of White Fragility.

-She was featured in the 2024 Daily Wire anti-DEI mocumentary Am I Racist?, in which she is shown paying $30 in reparations to the documentary's Black producer.
+She was featured in the 2024 Daily Wire anti-DEI mockumentary Am I Racist?, in which she is shown paying $30 in reparations to the documentary's Black producer.
 DiAngelo was paid $15,000 for her appearance.
 She subsequently donated that sum to the NAACP Legal Defense Fund after realizing she "had been played" by the filmmakers.

 In August 2024, DiAngelo's doctoral dissertation, Whiteness in racial dialogue: A discourse analysis from the University of Washington, came under media scrutiny when a confidential complaint of plagiarism was made public by the Washington Free Beacon.
+While at least one of the people DiAngelo is alleged to have plagiarized from, Sherene Razack, was not concerned by the allegations, an independent specialist in academic integrity, Mike Reddy, reviewing the evidence concluded that “the frequency and severity would show evidence of knowing plagiarism of texts” and that withdrawal of DiAngelo's PhD would be a “reasonable consequence of a valid investigation.”
 On September 11, 2024, the University of Washington dismissed the complaint, stating that it "...falls short of a research misconduct allegation that would give rise to an inquiry."